 5. It feels a lot safer than you might expect…

 I can only speak to our experience but we felt completely safe in Comuna 13, both when we were with our guide and at the end of the day when we were walking alone.
-Exercise common sense and caution as you would anywhere else in Medellin.
-But don’t let fear or hearsay stop you from visiting.
-Remember it’s easy to get lost, so it’s important to stay with your guide and not wander off.
+Exercise common sense and caution as you would anywhere else.
+But don’t let fear or hearsay stop you from visiting Colombia.
+Remember, it’s easy to get lost in Comuna 13, so stick with your guide and don’t wander off.

 6. …But that doesn’t mean there’s no crime or violence

 Comuna 13 has changed a lot, but poverty and violence are still big issues.
 We were told that a few weeks before our visit, another group had to take cover from gunfire after fighting broke out between rival gangs.

 I get the feeling that foreign tourists are still a bit of a novelty in Comuna 13.
 Everywhere we’ve been in Medellin we’ve been greeted warmly—but the smiles and buenoses we received in this area were more animated and generous than anywhere else (so far).
 After our Comuna 13 tour ended at the top of the escalators, we decided to walk ourselves back to the metro instead of riding the bus with our guide.
 It was interesting to see how people’s reactions toward us changed once we were no longer travelling with a large group.
 It felt like people were even kinder to us than before.

 Like in any residential area, most people you see in Comuna 13 are just going about their daily business.
 Be respectful of people’s privacy (especially be careful of accidentally trespassing) and use common courtesy when taking photos.